katono/cppelib/README.md

 * Assertion

     This is used instead of standard `assert()` macro.
-    If an assertion fails, it throws C++ exception.
-    If this exception is thrown, you must do shutdown your application safely.
+    If an assertion fails, you must handle to do shutdown your application safely.
     There are two assertion macros.
-    One is always enabled, another is enabled only when `NDEBUG` macro is not defined.
+    CHECK_ASSERT() is always enabled, DEBUG_ASSERT() is enabled only when `NDEBUG` macro is not defined.
-    If C++ exception is not available, it can be disabled by preprocessor.

 * Container